Qonfucius/nuxt-fontawesome/README.md

 > With Nuxt Font Awesome 5 you can easily use

+## Should I use this module in production ?

+Probably not.
+We don't have any unit test, and this module has not reached the 1.x.x maturity.

 ## Setup
 - Add `qonfucius-nuxt-fontawesome` dependency using yarn or npm to your project
 - Add `qonfucius-nuxt-fontawesome` to `modules` section of `nuxt.config.js`